dortania/OpenCore-Install-Guide/config.plist/haswell.md

 **Note**: The following SMBIOS are only supported up-to macOS 11, Big Sur.
 For cases where you must boot Monterey, see below:

-::: details Monterey SMBIOS table
+::: details Monterey SMBIOS 表

 Note choosing a SMBIOS from the list below for Big Sur or older is not recommended, as Power Management and such can break when using unoptimized SMBIOS.